List of Red Dead Redemption 2 characters: Tilly Jackson

 Tilly Jackson (Meeya Davis-Glover) is a handmaiden of the Van der Linde gang.
 At the age of 12, she was kidnapped from her mother by the Foreman Brothers gang, with whom she ran for several years, enduring abuse.
 After she killed one of the gang members, she fled, getting into more trouble until she was found by Dutch, who brought her into the gang and taught her how to read.
 Resilient and capable, Tilly is unafraid to speak her mind.
 She joins Arthur, Uncle, Karen, and Mary-Beth on a trip to explore Valentine, where she is hassled by a member of the Foreman Brothers until Arthur steps in.
 Sometime later, Tilly is kidnapped by the Foreman Brothers and taken to their safe house; she is rescued by Arthur and Grimshaw.
 After the gang falls apart and Pinkertons raid their camp, Tilly takes Jack and hides, later reunited with Abigail and Sadie.
-Eight years later, in 1907, Tilly has married a lawyer from Haiti, with whom she is having a daughter.
+Eight years later, in 1907, Tilly lives in Saint Denis and has married a lawyer from Haiti, with whom she is having a daughter.
 She keeps in close contact with Mary-Beth.

 Davis-Glover appreciated that the game featured a black woman standing up for herself.
 She became emotional during the scene in which Tilly discusses killing Anthony Foreman's cousin, noting that "at a young age [Tilly] went through so much".
 Davis-Glover was also pregnant when recording scenes of Tilly's pregnancy, but admitted that the writers did not intentionally make that connection.